 Homer: Marge, my friend...
 I haven't learned a thing.

 (Marge and the rest of the family groans in frustration, and walk off)

 - Aluminum Christmas Trees: As noted under Take That and mentioned in the DVD commentary for this episode, many tactics used by "Rock Bottom" were really used by Hard Copy and are not exaggerated jokes done by the Simpsons writers.

-- As Himself: Dennis Franz (playing Homer in Homer S.: Portrait of an Ass-Grabber)
+- As Himself: Dennis Franz (playing Homer in the FOX TV-movie Homer S.: Portrait of an Ass-Grabber)

 - Accidental Pervert: The plot is kicked off when Ashley Grant mistakenly assumes Homer was groping her when he was pulling the gummi Venus de Milo off her rear end.

 - "Rock Bottom" gets Springfield and all of America to condemn Homer based upon little more than hearsay and a blatantly-edited interview.
 Lisa and the family use public access TV to prove Homer's innocence, and Willie's amateur video is what saves the day.

 - News Anchorman Kent Brockman had this announcement: "Now, here are some results from our phone-in poll: 95% of the people believe Homer Simpson is guilty.
 Of course, this is just a television poll which is not legally binding, unless Proposition 304 passes.
 And we all pray it will."

 - Disproportionate Restitution: For all the hell Homer is put through over the over hyped scandal, all he gets from the resolve is an apology from Ashley and a very grudged, barely coherent confession from Rock Bottom.